• Skip to primary navigation

 It’s always mind-boggling to imagine how they were able to build and adorn these giants.

-#1 Cathedral of Rouen
+#1 Rouen Cathedral

 Rouen Cathedral

-• Brief history
+• A brief history

 During the Second World War, it was hit twice.
-But the sculptures and stained glass windows had been protected.
-It reopened in 1956
+But the sculptures and stained-glass windows had been protected.
+It reopened in 1956.

 • Location

-In the center of the city of Rouen
+In the center of Rouen

 See the best rated accommodations in Rouen

-#2 Cathedral of Coutances
+#2 Coutances Cathedral

-• Brief history
+• A brief history

-The current gothic cathedral built in the 13th century.
+The current Gothic cathedral, built in the 13th century.

 Admire the proportion and symmetry.